mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "You couldn't - you have patients to see"

-"They can wait a va'ala until I return"
+"They can wait."

 "Kipnu-"

-"You really don't want me to go, do you?"
+"Why can't you let me in?"

 "Kipnu...if you go with me, it will be a long time before you come back."

 "What are you talking about?
 The trains run four times a day."

 "This isn't about the trains, ok?
-I'm going on this journey alone and it might be a while before I come back"
+I'm going on this journey alone and it might be a while before I come back."

 "Stop being cryptic.
 What are you planning, Liffa?"

-His gaze cast an unseen heat on my resolve.
-How easy it would be to have him next to me while I interrupted the court of Shaki about some important science I didn't understand.
+His gaze cast doubt on my resolve.
+How easy it would have been to say yes; to have him next to me while I interrupted a room full of intellectuals about some important science I didn't understand.
 To know that I wasn't alone in thinking this was the right thing.

-But any punishment or irreversible injury that might befall him would be my guilt to carry.
-It's not the sort of thing that fades away.
+No. His guilt would be my guilt.
+He can't be involved in this.

-_It's clear_
+_It's clear._

 "Goodbye," I said.